EventWell is calling for an ‘Event Industry’ where the mental health of ALL its creative and event professionals is

 An event industry where wellbeing is at the heart of every event, every trip, every experience and every business, in line with our vision “To make tangible change to the Event Industry’s relationship with wellbeing”.

-We are calling for all ‘Creative, Experiential, Event, Hospitality & Travel Businesses and Organisations’ to talk openly about mental health in the workplace and at events, trips and experiences.
+We are calling for all creative and event businesses and organisations to talk openly about mental health in the workplace, and at events and experiences.
 To create safe environments where team members won’t be afraid to ask for support when needed, and will thrive in both work and life.

-The sustainability of the creative, experiential, event, hospitality and travel industries depends on improving how we approach mental health, as annually mental ill health is affecting ‘one in six‘ people in work, but ‘one in three‘ of our industry professionals.
+The sustainability of the creative and event industries depends on improving how we approach mental health, as annually mental ill health affects ‘one in six‘ people in general work, but ‘one in three‘ of our industry professionals.

-EventWell is championing a bold new call for creative, experiential, event, hospitality and travel leaders to strive for an improved understanding and commitment to workplace wellbeing as outlined below in our manifesto, developed with Time to Change.
+EventWell is championing creative and event leaders to strive for an improved understanding and commitment to workplace wellbeing as outlined below in our manifesto, developed with Time to Change.

 Everyone has mental health! – CEOs, leadership teams, team members.
-Mental ill health does not discriminate, therefore every organisation needs to stand up, tackle stigma, end discrimination, enforce positive culture, and prioritise mental health in the workplace, at events, trips and experiences.
+Mental ill health does not discriminate, therefore every organisation needs to stand up, tackle stigma, end discrimination, enforce positive culture, and prioritise mental health in the workplace, at events and experiences.

-We need to build safer, diverse and inclusive workplaces, events, trips and experiences that lead to happier and healthier working environments, where people feel free to bring their whole-selves to work.
+We need to build safer, diverse and inclusive workplaces, events and experiences, that lead to happier and healthier working environments, where people feel free to bring their whole-selves to work.

-We need to treat mental and physical health equally in the workplace, at events, trips and experiences and, strengthen how mental health is supported – every employee has a right to mental health first aid just as they do physical first aid.
+We need to treat mental and physical health equally in the workplace, at events and experiences, and strengthen how mental health is supported – every employee has a right to mental health first aid just as they do physical first aid.

 Businesses and employers in events and the creative industries need to turn mental health awareness into positive action, and develop a ‘whole organisation’ approach to workplace mental health and wellbeing, by implementing the ‘six mental health standards’ set out in the Stevenson/Farmer ‘Thriving at Work Review 2017‘ and developed and updated for the Mental Health at Work Commitment by Mind in 2019.